Schnappi

 Schnappi das kleine Krokodil (Snappy the Little Crocodile) is a cartoon character originating from the German children's show Die Sendung mit der Maus (The Show with the Mouse).
-The cartoon's introductory song, "Schnappi, das kleine Krokodil," became an Internet hit before it reached #1 on the German Singles chart in January 2005 and other European countries as well, topping the singles charts in Austria, Belgium, the Netherlands, Norway, Sweden and Switzerland.
+The cartoon's introductory song, "Schnappi, das kleine Krokodil," became an Internet hit and it reached #1 on the German Singles chart in January 2005 and other European countries as well, topping the singles charts in Austria, Belgium, the Netherlands, Norway, Sweden and Switzerland.

 Background

-Schnappi was a one-time character in a popular animated German children's TV show called Die Sendung mit der Maus (The Show With the Mouse).
-In the episode in which Schnappi appears, Schnappi is seen singing a song about life in Egypt using simple language in German.
+Schnappi is a one-time character in a popular animated German children's TV show called Die Sendung mit der Maus (The Show With the Mouse).
+In the episode in which Schnappi appears, Schnappi sings a song about life in Egypt using simple language in German.

-Joy Gruttmann (who sings the song) is the niece of composer Iris Gruttmann, and has since 1999 sung children's songs for ARD's children's broadcast Die Sendung mit der Maus.
-In February 2001, when she was five years old, she sang her fifth song, Schnappi, das kleine Krokodil, which in 2004 and 2005 ended up at the top of the charts in a number of countries, after first becoming popular through the internet.
+Joy Gruttmann (who sings the song) is the niece of composer Iris Gruttmann, and since 1999 she has sung children's songs for ARD's children's broadcast Die Sendung mit der Maus.
+In February 2001, when she was five years old, she sang her fifth song, "Schnappi, das kleine Krokodil."